 The SSA does not set an age limit for applying for disability.
 But, you must know that there are a few specific rules for applicants over 65 years old.
 If you are over 65 the SSA requires a full review of your medical records to show any possible age-specific impairments related to aging.
 Various age-related impairments that prohibit someone for at least 12 months are more likely to be considered a disability if they are long-term ailments.

 If you are unable to work because of a medical condition and you are 65 or older, you should consult with a disability attorney.
 You might be eligible for disability benefits, so you won’t have to retire earlier than you anticipated.
-Complete the Free Case Evaluation Form, so you can have your case reviewed by a Social Security disability lawyer right away and your claim can get on the right track!
+Complete the Free Case Evaluation Form, so you can have your case reviewed by a Social Security disability lawyer right away and your claim can get on the right track.
+A disability lawyer will be able to tell you how much in disability you can get.
+Find out more today!